Ratnagiri Superfast Express

 Ratnagiri Superfast Express is a Superfast Express train of the Indian Railways connecting Lokmanya Tilak Terminus in Maharashtra and Gorakhpur Junction of Uttar Pradesh.
-It is currently being operated with 12165/12166 train numbers on a three-day a week basis.
+It is currently being operated with 12165/12166 train numbers on a three-day-a-week basis.

 Service

-The 12165/Gorakhpur SF Express has an average speed of 57 km/hr and covers 1707 km in 29 hrs 50 mins.
-12166/Gorakhpur SF Express has an average speed of 59 km/hr and covers 1707 km in 29 hrs 30 mins.
+The 12165/Gorakhpur SF Express has an average speed of 57km/h and covers 1707km in 29 hrs 50 mins.
+12166/Gorakhpur SF Express has an average speed of 59km/h and covers 1707km in 29 hrs 30 mins.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has modern LHB coach with max speed of 110 kmph.
-The train consists of 22 coaches:
+The train has modern LHB coaches and runs at the max speed of 130 kmph.
+The train consists of 22 LHB coaches: